wp-plugins/delete-me/readme.txt

 * `<a>` tag clickable content ( i.e. text, image, both ) of the delete link.

 * Landing page URL ( i.e. where deleted users are redirected ).

+* Multisite: Delete user from Network if they no longer belong to any other Network Sites after deletion from current Site.

+* Delete comments.

 * E-mail notification when a user deletes themselves.